KQM-git/TCL/characters/hydro/xingqiu.md

   * The initial maximum number of **Rain Swords** is 3.
   * **Rain Swords** apply Hydro to surrounding enemies once every 2.2s.
 * Using this ability applies a very brief 1U Hydro aura onto the character.
+* In melee range the orbitals will periodically apply hydro onto the enemy.

 | Type | Talent 6% |
 | :--- | :--- |